-Johnson Central team-high 19 points for the improved to 12-5 with the rolls over Pikeville TIMES STAFF REPORT GEORGETOWN - Third- No. 3 Georgetown ranked Georgetown College jumped out to an early lead and never looked back, rolling past Pikeville College 84-58 Thursday night.
-The win improved the Tigers to 19-1 on the season and 3-0 in the league.
-The win streak is now at 16 for Georgetown, who lead the nation with 19 wins.
-Pikeville fell to 12-7 overall and 1-2 in the league, having dropped two in a row.
-Georgetown blistered the nets, hitting 52.5 percent from the field, having connected on 56.7 percent in the first half.
-The Tigers hit 31.6 percent from the arc and were 16-of-21 (76.2 percent) from the line.
-It was a different story for the Bears, who shot 37.9 percent overall.
-A team relying heavily on the three, the Bears were 5-of-17 (29.4 percent) from the arc.
-They hit 69.2 percent, or 9-of-13, from the line.
-Georgetown's balanced attack was led by sophomore Vincent Crutcher, who had 15 off the bench.
-He also handed out four assists in the win.
-Freshmen Vic Moses and Maurice Pearson followed 12 markers each; Pearson led the Tigers with eight rebounds as the home team won the rebounding battle 33-28.
-Senior Jerry Turner tossed in 11 to go with five rebounds and three steals.
-Pikeville was led by junior Josh Samarcos 20 points.
-Sophomore Justin Hicks tossed in 13.
-Senior Ewan Linton, who had six points and a pair of blocked shots, led the Bears with nine rebounds.
-Pikeville was hosting St. Catherine on Saturday in a game that ended too late to make this Wildcats lead SEC standings TIMES STAFF REPORT LEXINGTON Wildcats stand alone.
+Johnson Central improved to 12-5 with the win.

+No. 3 Georgetown rolls over Pikeville TIMES STAFF REPORT

+GEORGETOWN - Thirdranked Georgetown College

+jumped out to an early lead and

+ranked Georgetown College

+jumped out to an early lead and

+rese Pikeville Med Cack, rolling pass

+Pikeville Med Cack, rolling pass

+Pikeville Staff Thursday night The 4-56

+Thursday night The 19-10

+the season and 3-0 in the league.
+The wins treak is now at 16 for

+Georgetown, who lead the nation

+with 19 wins.
+Pikeville fell to 12-7

+towerall and 1-2 in the league,

+having dropped two in a row.

+Georgetown blistered the nets,

+hitting 52.5 percent from the

+field, having connected on 56.7

+percent in the first half.
+The

+Tigers hit 31.6 percent from the

+are and were 16-0-6-21 (76.2 percent) from the line.
+It was a different story for the Bears, who

+shot 37.9 percent overall.

+A team relying heavily on the

+three, the Bears were 5-0-6-17

+(29.4 percent) from the arc.
+They

+hit 69-2 percent, or 9-0-1-13, from

+the line.
+Georgetown's balanced

+attack was led by sophomore

+Vincent Crutcher, who had 15 off

+the bench.
+He also handed out

+four assists in the win.
+Freshmen

+Vic Moses and Maurice Pearson

+followed 12 markers each:

+Pearson led the Tigers with eight

+rebounds as the home team won

+the rebounding battle 33-28.

+Senior Jerry Turner tossed in 11

+to go with five rebounds and

+three steals.
+Pikeville was led by

+into local staff of the staff of the

+Wildcats lead SEC standings TIMES STAFF REPORT